Therapy For Those Who Care

 I am a multiracial marriage and family therapist, born, raised, and based in San Francisco.
 I hold Master’s degrees in Education and Counseling Psychology, and have a background in elementary school education.

 Growing up the eldest daughter of an immigrant parent and a parent who struggled with addiction, I was conditioned from a young age to tie my self-worth to what I could do for others.
-Curious, precocious, and externally-focused, I learned how to make others feel seen, in the hopes that I’d be seen in return, but I did not know how to see myself.
+I learned how to make others feel seen, in the hopes that I’d be seen in return, but I did not know how to see myself.
 As a teacher, as well as in my personal life, my ability to care for others was viewed as a strength, but it led to burn out.
 After making the decision to leave the classroom, I was able to begin my own journey of healing— addressing my codependency, insecure attachment, and complex childhood trauma— while shedding my caretaker persona.
 I began to discover, and I continue to discover, my authentic self.
 It is this work that has led me to the therapist chair.

 Offerings